Australian Dictionary of Biography: Hardcopy volumes

-To date, the ADB has produced eighteen hardcopy volumes of biographical articles on important and representative figures in Australian history, published by Melbourne University Press.
+To date, the ADB has produced 19 hardcopy volumes of biographical articles on important and representative figures in Australian history, published by Melbourne University Press.
 In addition to publishing these works, the ADB makes its primary research material available to the academic community and the public.

+Biographical Register

+Two supplementary volumes were published as a by-product of the first 12 volumes of the ADB.
+These are A Biographical Register, 1788–1939: Notes from the Name Index of the Australian Dictionary of Biography (1987) in two volumes.
+These contain biographical notes on another 8,100 individuals not included in the ADB.
+Each entry contains brief notes on the individual concerned, gives sources, lists cross-references between entries and the ADB and there is an occupation index at the end of volume II.

 Online publication

 On 6 July 2006, the Australian Dictionary of Biography Online was launched by Michael Jeffery, Governor-General of Australia, and received a Manning Clark National Cultural Award in December 2006.
 The website is a joint production of the ADB and the Australian Science and Technology Heritage Centre, University of Melbourne (Austehc).